Orth-Research/RPA_SrCo2As2/README.md

 * `multiorbital_RPA_susceptibility.py` calculates the RPA susceptibility tensor from the static bare susceptibility and generates the phase diagram from the leading energy eigenvalue.

 ### Figures
 All the codes used to create the figures in the paper are found in the **figures_scripts** folder.
 They are all written in Python (as jupyter notebooks and also as pure python code) and Mathematica.
 Used libraries include matplotlib, numpy, scipy, csv and time.
+The partial generated data needed for generating figures is given in the folder **results**.
+The full data needed to generate the figures takes significant amount of storage and are available upon a request.